Plumsail/documents-docs/source/user-guide/processes/examples/create-xlsx-from-template-processes.rst

-How to create Excel XLSX document from template in Microsoft Flow, Azure Logic Apps and PowerApps
+How to create Excel XLSX document from template in Power Automate (Microsoft Flow), Azure Logic Apps and PowerApps
 ==================================================================================================================
 If you want to automate the generation of purchase orders in your company, this article will help you achieve that.
 After going through it you will know how to create an XLSX file from a template with the help of `Processes <../../../user-guide/processes/index.html>`_, a `Plumsail Documents <https://plumsail.com/documents/>`_ feature.